 No matter how often I return to Venice, I always find something new.
 Many buildings may be crumbling, but Venice is definitely a city very much alive.
-She is a city for walking, to discover what lies hidden down a beckoning alley, to promenade through as darkness falls, or to simply sip a prosecco and watch the world wander by.
+She is a city for walking, discovering what lies hidden down a beckoning alley, promenading through as darkness falls, or simply sipping a prosecco and watching the world wander by.

-http://www.bookingmonastery.com/?lang=en_us for those should interested in a convent stay
+Booking Monastery: For those interested in a convent stay

 © 2015 Anne Harrison